 Yes, the one and only George Adamson of the Born Free fame who came to bear the banner of Bwana Simba, father of lions.
-Harry was initially destined for South Africa from India but when he arrived in Kenya, he never left!
+Harry was initially destined for South Africa from India, but he never left when he arrived in Kenya!

 This former white highland destination also has bragging rights to the title of one of the coldest places in Kenya.
 But you already knew that!
-What you may not know or know little of is that in Limuru exists the longest train tunnel in Kenya, the Buxton Tunnel.
+You may not know that in Limuru exists the longest train tunnel in Kenya, the Buxton Tunnel.

 This infamous tunnel, finished in the 1940s, is part of the legendary Lunatic Express, itself completed in 1901.
-The reason being, the metre-gauge Lunatic Express, has had a number of shifts since its completion over a century ago – one of these shifts happens to be the Buxton Tunnel.
+The reason being, the metre-gauge Lunatic Express has had several shifts since its completion over a century ago.
+One of these shifts happens to be the Buxton Tunnel.

-At one point its notoriety for being the scene of numerous crimes including murders, made the 1.7 M Buxton Tunnel lose its fascination as a colonial marvel – it instead became a place of horror where everyone except the trains that plied this route, avoided.
+At one point, its notoriety as a crime scene, including murders, made the 1.7 M Buxton Tunnel lose its fascination as a colonial marvel.
+The tunnel instead became a place of horror where everyone except the trains that plied this route avoided.

 As I stood here this afternoon, it was years after a major police crackdown had wiped out the gangs that operated in the darkness of this long tunnel.
 Yet even then, I could not bring myself to venture anywhere inside it despite there being no apparent reason for alarm – better to be safe than sorry, I wised myself!

-I was still taking shots of this otherwise stunning place when I heard the loud signature honk – the Lunatic Express was on its way and there was nowhere to hide!
-In my hasty retreat (for what reason I still do not know), I awkwardly stumbled and found myself heading for the hard railway tracks, left knee first.
+I was still taking shots of this otherwise stunning place when I heard the loud signature honk.
+The Lunatic Express was on its way, and there was nowhere to hide!
+So, in my hasty retreat, I awkwardly stumbled and found myself heading for the hard railway tracks.
+I landed knees first.